All Episodes

 Trump is the vessel for these people.

-I've gone to great lengths to uh to to explain it, and yet there are people who have followed Trump around who claim that they learned something yesterday in this interview that I did that they didn't know about Trump.
+And yet there are people who have followed Trump around who claim that they learned something yesterday in this interview that I did that they didn't know about Trump.

-And they convened round table discussions on the cable news networks last night to discuss.
+And they convened roundtable discussions on the cable news networks last night to discuss.

 I also didn't know this.

-While I was sitting at home minding my own business, focusing on other matters, I get a note from Cookie saying, My gosh, you won't believe this.
+While I was sitting at home minding my own business, focusing on other matters, I get a note from Cookie saying, my gosh, you won't believe this.

-You're the talk of cable news again.
+You're going to talk at cable news again.

-So she told me what it was about, and I said, okay, fine, I'll I'll check the soundbite roster in the morning, which I did and I have here.
+And I said, okay, fine, I'll check the Soundbite roster in the morning, which I did, and I have here.

 So the first example is Sarah Murray covering Trump every day for over a year from or for CNN.